-Weekly Review Quiz #338 - AUD: Current Liabilities
+Weekly Review Quiz #350 - AUD: IT Controls – General Controls

 Thank you for taking our weekly review quiz.

-Which of the following procedures would an auditor most likely perform in searching for unrecorded liabilities?
+Which of the following procedures would an entity most likely include in its disaster recovery plan?

 The correct answer is: C.

 A. Incorrect...
 Incompatible duties can be addressed through proper segregation of duties in a good internal control system.